TatjanaSikimic/python-forum-assignment/README.md

 }
 ```

-Example of the post with attachments:
+Partial example of the post with attachments (Fields that should be presented):

 ```json
 {